Christmas Eve Dinner in Bulgaria: Traditional Bulgarian Dishes [2024]

 7.Boiled wheat

 We prepare it with walnuts and honey, but you can also add sugar, cinnamon, vanilla sugar, and lemon zest.
-It symbolizes the association between death and life.
+It symbolizes the connection between death and life.

 8.Honey